Lazarus Stars: Numerical investigations of stellar evolution with star-lifting as a life extension strategy: Discussion

 \subsection{Maximizing stellar lifetimes}

-Though there are several methods for extending the habitability of a planetary system, we can combine them to get the most out of the host star.
-We find that both star-lifting types have stars which approach the hydrogen burning limit, though it is possible to SL at much higher rates in order to approach this limit for more massive stars.
-Assuming metallicity concerns and the problem of mixing could be overcome, the limit for the most massive star that could be pushed into the hydrogen burning limit is set by the maximum star lifting rate, which is determined by the energy available.
-For the initial mass range explored in this work, the stars radiate much more energy than required for {\it isoirradiance} or {\it isoluminosity}, so even a Sun-like star could be engineered into a red dwarf.
+Though there are several methods to extending the habitability of a planetary system, we can combine them to get the most out of the host star.
+We find that both star-lifting methods lead to stars which approach the hydrogen burning limit, though it is possible to SL at much higher rates in order to approach this limit for more massive stars.
+The limit for the most massive star that could be pushed into the hydrogen burning limit is set by the maximum star-lifting rate, which is determined by the energy available.
+For the initial mass range explored in this work, the stars radiate much more energy than required for {\it isoirradiance} or {\it isoluminosity} so even a Sun-like star could be engineered into a red dwarf with a more aggressive SL rate.
+This would cause a decrease in luminosity, though inward orbital migration could offset this.

-Implementing this would set the lifetime of their host star to the lifetime of these ${\sim} 0.1 {\rm M}_{\odot}$ stars - trillions of years.
-This lifetime could be extended even further through a method like star-dumping, increasing the metallicity of the star.
-Further, the harvested material could be used to feed the star while the heavier elements produced in the star are extracted.
-This means that a star which is aggressively star-lifted into a red dwarf would be able to live approximately $\tau \sim N \times \tau_{\rm RD}$ where $\tau_{\rm RD}$ is the lifetime of a metal rich $0.1{\rm M}_{\odot}$ late M-dwarf, ${\sim} 5$ Tyr, and $N$ is the ratio of initial mass and final mass.
-Combining these techniques for a Sun-like star could result in a habitable lifetime on the order of 50 Tyr, ${\gtrsim}3500$ times the age of the universe.

-As an extremely long-term solution, this may be an appealing option for an advanced civilization.
-For a Sun-like star, an initial SL rate 10 times the derived $\frac{dM_*}{dt} {\sim} 2{\times}10^{19}$kg $\text{yr}^{-1}$ would be more than enough to avoid an early MS termination and would at most require ${\sim} 33\%$ of the stars yearly output.
-This would decrease the output of the star, but the required SL rate and energy demand would also decrease.
-SL at this aggressive rate would also solve the problem of metal mixing, where metals at the core are efficiently mixed once the star dips below the convection-dominated mass threshold.
-Of course, the problems of energy capture and storing this lifted mass in a stable orbit are massive hurdles which require a leap of the imagination.